a7-software/andaman7-api/getting-started.md

 <br/>

-## Step 4 : Invite a user to your community
+## Step 4 : Invite a user to your circle of trust
 ***

-To add a user to your community, you first need to get the ID of this user.
+To add a user to your circle of trust, you first need to get the ID of this user.
 You can get user ID's by searching the users.

 ### Search among existing users